David McReynolds

 David Ernest McReynolds (October 25, 1929 – August 17, 2018) was an American politician and social activist who was a prominent democratic socialist and pacifist activist.
 He described himself as "a peace movement bureaucrat" during his 40-year career with the War Resisters League.
 He was a resident of New York City.
 McReynolds was twice a candidate for President of the United States, running atop the ticket of the Socialist Party USA in 1980 and 2000.
-He was America's first openly gay presidential candidate.
+He was the Socialist Party USA's first openly gay presidential candidate.
+He was also America's first gay presidential candidate if not counting John Hospers - although multiple sources, including the Libertarian Party, have referred to John Hospers, who was in 1972 the first presidential nominee of the newly formed Libertarian Party, as the first openly gay person to run for president of the United States, The Guardian’s obituary stated that his family “strenuously denied” he was gay.

 Early life and education

-David Ernest McReynolds was born in Los Angeles to Elizabeth Grace (Tallon), a nurse, and Lt.
-Col. Charles McReynolds, an Air Force intelligence officer.
+McReynolds, who was born in Los Angeles, described his leftward political turn as “probably a Freudian rebellion against my father,” a journalist and advertising salesman for McGraw-Hill who served in the Air Force Reserve.
 Between 1957 and 1960, he worked for the editorial board of the left-wing magazine Liberation.
 He was openly gay and wrote his first article about living as a gay man in 1969.

 McReynolds became a member of the Prohibition Party in 1946 or 1947 due to his upbringing as a fundamentalist Baptist, but left the party around the same time that it expelled its entire youth section for being communist.
 During his time in the Prohibitionist Party he became more left-wing and he later joined the Socialist Party of America in 1951.
 He became a pacifist in 1949, and attended a pacifist youth conference in Europe in the same year during which he realized that he was homosexual and became an atheist.
 He attended UCLA and graduated in 1953, and during his education he was arrested for refusing to serve in the Korean War, but the charges were dismissed.
 He was elected to the National Committee of the Socialist Party in 1954.